ferrous-systems/rust-training/training-slides/src/shared-mutability.md

 ## `OnceCell` for special cases

-If you only need to modify a field *once*, a `OnceCell` can help you retain the ownership at compile-time
+If you only need to modify a field *once*, a `OnceCell` can help you keep the ownership system checks at compile-time

 ```rust
 fn main() {